Feeling bored? Here are 10 fun things you can do at home

 Because you can’t possibly be productive all the time.
 So settle down for a nice binge-watching session.
-If you haven’t seen Sex Education, we recommend starting with that (you’re in for a treat).

 Whether vegan brownies, elaborate pastries or good old rice crispy cakes are your thing, baking is comforting, relaxing and you might even discover a hidden talent.
 Head here for Bon Appetite’s baking recipe tips.

 A classic for a reason, building a fort has no age limit.
 Use anything you can find, crawl inside with a cup of tea and some treats and FaceTime your friends, watch a film or read a good book.
 So.
 Cosy.

 This is the perfect game to play in isolation because you’ll be playing with people all over the world!
 Fortnite’s a survival game in which you play against 100 other people, using strategic thinking in a bid to be the last one standing.
 It’s free, easy to understand and you can login via Facebook or Google so it’s nice and simple to access.